pricem14pc/eq-questionnaire-launcher/ci/README.md

 ---

-Make sure required environmental variables are set (for list of environmental variables check [README](./README.md)).
+Make sure required [environmental variables](../README.md#environment-variables) are set.

 To deploy the app via Concourse, use the following task command: